|

 brother, Charles IX.

-Mary, Roman Catholic by faith, moved back to Protestant Scotland.
+In August of 1561, Mary, Roman Catholic by faith, decided to move back to Protestant Scotland.

-She lived now next door to her arch-rival Elizabeth I. Mistake
+She lived now next door to her arch-rival Elizabeth I. First big mistake.

 Stewart (Stuart) family and the Lennox family (Henry's father was